lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 That's how widgets get updated in Bloc: The widget listens for State updates and rebuilds itself with a [Bloc Widget Builder](https://pub.dev/documentation/flutter_bloc/latest/flutter_bloc/BlocConsumer/builder.html).

-We'll see in a while how new States are generated in Bloc.
+We'll see in a while how the `DeviceLoadSuccess` State is generated in Bloc.

 _(The code in this article was derived from the excellent [Weather App Tutorial from the Bloc Library](https://bloclibrary.dev/#/flutterweathertutorial))_